ytmytm/1541-RAMBOardII/README.md

 ## Original CBM DOS

 There is no functional change.
-GCR decoding routines are faster but data transfer is so small it doesn't matter.
-Older fastloaders that relay on ROM routines for loading sectors will be faster.
+GCR decoding routines are faster but data transfer is so slow that it doesn't matter.
+Older fastloaders that rely on ROM routines for loading sectors will be faster.

 ## JiffyDOS